vovapolu/ensime.github.io/conduct.md

 - Be helpful: others may not know where to look.
 - Be proactive: fix it if it's broken and read the documentation.
 - Be useful: submit bug reports by following the template.
+- Be reasonable: do not demand the assistance or time of others.
-- Be respectful: don't insult or threaten others (intentional violators may be temporarily banned).
+- Be respectful: don't insult or threaten others.

+Intentional violators may be temporarily banned.

 Of course the best conduct of all is to contribute code that improves ENSIME for everybody!